 Whilst Bluestones Medical process your pay and deductions, we are not responsible for your tax affairs.
 Please contact HMRC directly.

 Pay as you earn and self-assessment HM Revenue and Customs BX9 1AS

 Referral bonus scheme

 Bluestones Medical offers a very competitive referral scheme.
-We'll pay £250 for every candidate you refer to us if:
+We'll pay up to £300 for every candidate you refer to us if: